Licht21/Licht21/README.md

 *13 Sept 2024*
 --
 This day i learn with [Google Cloud Skill Boost](https://www.cloudskillsboost.google/)
-I Learn About Google Cloud Computing Foundations: Cloud Computing Fundamentals, This Topics Contains :
+I Learn and Completing About Google Cloud Computing Foundations: Cloud Computing Fundamentals, This Topics Contains :
 - What's Cloud ?
 - Introduce to How Interact With Cloud
 - Introduce to *Compute Engine* as IaaS